randallwstanford/scheduled-tweets/README.md

   - Creating and using Controllers to redirect user and query the database.
   - Creating and migrating database Models
   - How to enable and configure the [Rubocop](https://github.com/rubocop/rubocop) Ruby linter.
+  - Creating and setting up credentials for a Gem
+  - Deploying a Gem.
+  - Debugging with binding.irb.
   - Rails is so nice. 🚂
 - See it deployed here: https://my-tweet-scheduler.herokuapp.com/

 ## Technologies
 - Ruby on Rails - version 7.0.2.2
+- Rails - version 3.0.3
 - Omniauth - version 2.0
 - Twitter API - version 2.0
+- Sidekiq - version 6.4
+- Bootstrap - version 5.1.3
+- Rubocop - version 0.8.6

 ## Setup
 - Clone/fork this repository.